The latest updates on the COVID-19 situation in Singapore

 The SafeEntry digital check-in system is also being introduced to log employees’ and visitors’ entry into businesses.
-Developed by the Government Technology Agency, SafeEntry requires visitors to scan their ID card to record arrival and departure times, reducing the effort needed by businesses to track visitor movements and ease crowds at entry points.
+Developed by the Government Technology Agency, SafeEntry requires visitors to scan their ID cards to record arrival and departure times, reducing the effort needed by businesses to track visitor movements and ease crowds at entry points.

-4. Who pays for COVID-19 related tests, checkups, and treatment?
+4. Who pays for COVID-19-related tests, checkups, and treatment?

 The Singapore government will pay for the COVID-19 testing fees and hospital bills in full for Singapore residents and long-term pass holders.
 However, voluntary testing of COVID-19, as well as the testing imposed by authorities for travel, will be borne by the individual.

 In addition to this, Singapore citizens are also eligible for subsidized visits for SGD $10 at General Practitioner (GP) clinics which are under the Public Health Preparedness Clinics (PHPC) panel as gazetted by the Singapore Government, if they exhibit COVID-19 symptoms.

 It is important to note that private hospitals in Singapore are not equipped to deal with pandemics such as COVID-19.
 The Singapore government is restricting COVID-19 treatment mainly at specialized public hospital facilities, including:

 - National Centre of Infectious Diseases.

 Most of the private medical insurance plans in Singapore have confirmed their coverage for the treatment of COVID-19 patients up to the policy benefit levels with no adjustments to terms and benefits.
 A few insurers that had previously enforced their exclusion for pandemics are now adjusting and granting extensions of coverage.